Business Plan Challenge

 - Value Proposition: how does your product or service solve the problem/need?

-- Business Model: how does this business makes money?
+- Business Model: how does this business make money?

 - Management team: how are you prepared to make this business a success?